nsfmc/generic-cx-content/05.essays/60.comments/essay.md

 [^yakshaving]: ![](@pathmalcolm-in-the-middle.gif), [which see](http://raganwald.com/2014/02/28/a-programmers-story.html)

-or more recently, this past week, while i playing with Framer:
+or more recently, this past week, while playing with Framer:

 <pre><code class="language-javascript">// TODO(marcos): use cycle here
 var collapsed = true